Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Extended Analyses

-Our work introduces several data reduction strategies that tackle the key challenges in adversarially robust learning, particularly the significant memory and computational overhead of state-of-the-art SSAT methods.
-By prioritizing boundary-adjacent data, these processes aim to enhance model robustness.
-However, these methods assume that the model’s latent representations are reliable for clustering and confidence evaluation, an assumption that may falter in the case of undertrained or poorly calibrated models.
-While these approaches effectively reduce the volume of unlabeled data required for training, their performance can be sensitive to hyperparameter configurations, such as the balance between boundary and non-boundary points and the size of the unlabeled dataset.
-By focusing on challenging examples near the decision boundary, these selection methods naturally address some aspects of robust overfitting and support robust generalization.
-Nevertheless, a deeper investigation is required to fully comprehend how these strategies influence decision boundary geometry and the model's capacity for robust generalization.
-Combining these selection techniques with fast and efficient adversarial example generation methods, such as fast and free adversarial training, holds promise for further accelerating the training process while preserving robust performance.
+Our work introduced several strategies to improve the data efficiency of SSAT algorithms by prioritizing unlabeled data adjacent to the model's decision boundaries.
+However, the success of our methods hinges on the hypothesis that the intermediate model’s latent representations are reliable for pseudo-labeling and prioritizing unlabeled data, thereby improving robust generalization, which may falter in scenarios where the model is undertrained or poorly calibrated.
+In addition, while our methods effectively reduce the volume of unlabeled data, their final performance can be sensitive to hyperparameter configurations, such as the balance between boundary and non-boundary points.
+Developing automatic tools to automate the process of hyperparameter selection, as well as conducting in-depth theoretical studies to fully comprehend how these strategies influence decision boundary geometry and the model's capacity for robust generalization, along with their adaptability to potential variations, would be meaningful future directions.